MrAllatta/teaching-portfolio/about.md

 I'm a CS and math educator with 10+ years of experience in NYC public schools, focused on integrating computing and data science into rigorous, equitable instruction.
 After a hiatus to focus on family, I'm excited to return to the classroom -- especially in a school that values inquiry, collaboration, and interdisciplinary thinking.

 At the Academy for Software Engineering (AFSE), I helped launch one of NYC's first CS-themed high schools.
 Over nine years, I:
-- Developed integrated CS-math curriculua using tools like Bootstrap, Greenfoot, EarSketch, Nand2Tetris, and Beauty and Joy of Computing
+- Developed integrated CS-math curriculua using tools like **Bootstrap, Greenfoot, EarSketch, Nand2Tetris**, and **Beauty and Joy of Computing**
 - Focused on accessibility and conceptual for diverse learners
 - Led interdisciplinary initiatives that strengthened both AP CS enrollment and Algebra Regents outcomes